Anti Terrorism Raju Memorial Sculpture

-Anti Terrorism Raju Memorial Sculpture (Bengali: সন্ত্রাস বিরোধী স্মারক রাজু ভাস্কর্য Shontrash Birodhi Raju Sharokh Bhaskarjya) is a sculpture located in University of Dhaka campus of Bangladesh.
-It was created by Shaymol Chowdhury.
-It is dedicated to the memory of a student of Dhaka University named Moin Hossain Raju, an activist of Bangladesh Students' Union who was killed by an activist of Bangladesh Islami Chhatrashibir activists while protesting against Terrorism.
-It was built in the late 1990s.
+Anti Terrorism Raju Memorial Sculpture (সন্ত্রাস বিরোধী স্মারক রাজু ভাস্কর্য Shontrash Birodhi Raju Sharokh Bhaskarjya) is a sculpture located in University of Dhaka campus of Bangladesh.
+It is dedicated to the memory of a student of Dhaka University named Moin Hossain Raju, an activist of Bangladesh Students' Union who was killed during a clash between Chhatra League and Chhatra Dal at Dhaka University on 13 March 1992.
+The sculpture was created by Shaymol Chowdhury in 1997.

 Background

 Moin Hossain Raju (29 July 1968 – 13 March 1992) was a student in the Department of Soil, Water and Environment at the University of Dhaka who lived in Room 122 of Dr. Muhammad Shahidullah Hall.
 He served as a member of the Central Committee of the Bangladesh Students' Union and as Social Welfare Secretary of both the Bangladesh Students' Union's Dhaka University branch and the Dhaka University Central Students' Union.
 Born in Mehendiganj Upazila, Barisal, to Moazzem Hossain and Khadija Begum, Raju became involved in politics with the Bangladesh Students' Union after arriving in Dhaka in 1987 following his higher secondary education.
 He played active roles during the anti-autocratic agitations of 1990 against the Ershad regime.

 Beyond his political activities, Raju was known for his humanitarian approach and founded the Progga Coaching Center to provide low-cost academic support to financially disadvantaged students.
 He was also fond of poetry, particularly the works of Jibanananda Das, and had an interest in painting, often carrying art supplies and handwritten poetry notes in his bag.

 On 13 March 1992, during violent confrontations between armed activists of Bangladesh Chhatra League and Jatiyatabadi Chhatra Dal on campus, Raju organized a peaceful demonstration by the Democratic Student Unity group, an alliance of eight left-wing student organizations, to protest what they termed "campus terrorism."
 The demonstration began when police fired tear gas indiscriminately at general students gathered near the Teacher-Student Centre, despite armed activists from both major student wings continuing to fire weapons.
 When a police officer ordered the peaceful protesters to disperse, Raju confronted him about the police's inaction against the armed groups.
 He then initiated a protest march with fellow students, linking arms in the same formation later depicted in the memorial sculpture.
 While leading this march near the Teacher-Student Centre area, only 100 yards from the vice-chancellor's residence, he was shot in the head by gunmen and died at 10:30 PM that night at Dhaka Medical College and Hospital.